AnotherKamila/sdn-loadbalancer/report/report.md

 Pool changes are quite frequent, as especially in large data centres servers come offline or online multiple times per second.\ref{googleinfra}

 SDN-based load balancing has been explored in \ref{silkroad}.
 The paper focused on performance, scalability, and the ability to handle frequent changes to the DIP pools.
 The approach in this paper is highly optimised and rather clever.
 While their way of ensuring per-connection consistency has a better memory footprint than ours, we found it valuable to create a simpler approach.
-We enjoyed seeing how SDN enables solving the same problem in very different ways, with different tradeoffs.
+We enjoyed seeing how SDN enables solving the same problem in very different ways, with different trade-offs.

 To our knowledge, SDN-based load balancing with an adjustable distribution has not been explored before.

 # Implementation

 ## Guiding principles

-During the implementation, we dedicated non-negligible effort to keeping the high-level structure clean: the different components are in clearly separated, well decoupled modules.
+During the implementation, we dedicated substantial effort to keeping the high-level structure clean: the different components are in clearly separated, well decoupled modules.
 This is true not only, but especially for code dealing with different network
 layers: the L2 switching, "L2.5" ARP, and L3 routing are completely separate and each layer can be freely exchanged with another implementation without modifying the other layers (as it should be).
-This is the case not only for the controller code (which uses various modularity-friendly features of Python such as modules, classes and inheritance), but also for the P4 code, to the extent possible by the current "flat" file structure needed by the P4 compiler.\footnote{
+We use this approach both for the controller code (which uses various modularity-friendly features of Python such as modules, classes and inheritance), and for the P4 code, to the extent possible by the current "flat" file structure needed by the P4 compiler.\footnote{
 Looking back, the author would today write the controller code with much less inheritance and much more explicit function composition: somewhat in the spirit of \ref{inheritance}.
 Nevertheless, even this not entirely optimal approach was good enough to save a lot of time in the later stages of development.
 Anything that keeps things decoupled pays off eventually.
 }
-Thanks to this, the individual components can be be thought about, implemented, debugged, and tested separately.
+Thanks to this disciplined way of working, the individual components can be thought about, implemented, debugged, and tested separately.
-This allowed us to progress quickly when unexpected challenges arose, as changing existing code was relatively easy due to the clean separation.
+This allowed us to progress quickly when unexpected challenges arose, as changing existing code was comparatively easy due to the clean separation of concerns.

 ## L3 and below: A simple router